MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-latest-update.md

 ### Upgrade your data on a development environment

 Execute the data upgrade process on a copy of your target database – if your environment is already live in production then the target database is a copy of production; if your environment is not yet live, it will be your most current database.
 Execute this process on the development environment running the release you are upgrading to.
-This is a validation process performed by a developer to ensure that the data upgrade completes successfully with the specific set of customizations within this environment – completion of this step helps ensure success in the sandbox UAT and production environments later.
-To copy your database back to a developer environment, follow the steps in [Copy a Microsoft Dynamics 365 for Finance and Operations database from Azure SQL Database to a SQL Server environment](../database/copy-database-from-azure-sql-to-sql-server.md).
+This is a validation process performed by a developer to ensure that the data upgrade completes successfully with the specific set of customizations within this environment.
+Follow the steps in [Copy a Microsoft Dynamics 365 for Finance and Operations database from Azure SQL Database to a SQL Server environment](../database/copy-database-from-azure-sql-to-sql-server.md).
 To execute the data upgrade process, follow the steps in [Process for data upgrade for development or demo environments](upgrade-data-to-latest-update.md).

+> [!IMPORTANT]
+> Upgrading data on a development environment is a required step, completion of this step helps reduce the risk of extended downtime and upgrade errors during the upgrade process of sandbox UAT and production environments later
+> There are several application hotfixes which may be required before you can upgrade data.
+Before you redeploy your existing  development environment, check whether these hotfixes are needed, and install and check them into VSTS.
+This step can only be performed on the old version of your development environment.
+Hotfixes required in different situations are listed here: [Upgrade data in develop, demo, or sandbox environments](upgrade-data-to-latest-update.md#before-you-begin).

 ### Upgrade your sandbox environment

 You must make a request via LCS for the Microsoft Servicing Engineering (DSE) Team to run this process for you, when the following conditions are met: